 Geranium Oil allows skin to feel firmer and diminish the appearance of aging, wrinkled, dry skin.
 It has the power to fight key signs of aging by smoothing out fine lines, wrinkles and improving skin's look of firmness, elasticity and dullness.

 Glycolic Acid is the smallest of all acids, yet is the one that produces superior results.
-Glycolic Acid helps to eliminate the build-up of oils and dead skin cells on your skin.
-In doing so, pores are unclogged to prevent future blemishes.
+Glycolic Acid is one of the most effective ingredients in anti-pollution skincare by helping to eliminate the build-up of oils and dead skin cells on your skin.
+In doing so, pores are unclogged to prevent future blemishes and reveal a clear, smooth complexion.
 Glycolic Acid also works to regenerate collagen, thicken epidermis and dermis, and even helps to even out skin tone.

 What concentration should be used on skin?